litespeedtech/lsquic/docs/tutorial.rst

 The stream read and write functions are modeled on the standard UNIX read and write functions, including the use of the ``errno``.
 The most important of these error codes are ``EWOULDBLOCK`` and ``ECONNRESET`` because you may encounter these even if you structure your code correctly.
 Other errors typically occur when the user code does something unexpected.

-Return value of 0 are different for reads and writes.
+Return value of 0 is different for reads and writes.
 For reads, it means that EOF has been reached and you need to stop reading from the stream.
 For writes, it means that you should try writing later.

 If writing to stream returns an error, it may mean an internal error.
 If the error is not recoverable, the library will abort the connection; if it is recoverable (the only recoverable error is failure to allocate memory), attempting to write later may succeed.